Media purchase options on the Google Display Network

 Choose the right pricing for your goals:

-- Cost-per-thousand impression (CPM): With cost-per-thousand-impression (CPM) bidding, you bid based on the amount you want to pay for impressions, or views, of your ad.
-CPM bidding works best when you want to focus on branding - when it's important that your message is seen by as many of your target user group as possible, and generating traffic is not your primary goal.
+- Cost per thousand impression (CPM): With CPM bidding, you bid based on the amount you want to pay for impressions, or views, of your ad.
+CPM bidding works best when you want to focus on branding—when it's important that your message is seen by as many of your target user groups as possible, and generating traffic is not your primary goal.

-- Cost-per-acquisition (CPA): With the Conversion Optimizer tool, you bid using a maximum cost-per-acquisition (CPA), which is the most you're willing to pay for a customer performing a specified action on your website (such as a purchase or signup).
-Using historical information about your campaign, the Conversion Optimizer automatically finds the optimal cost-per-click (CPC) bid for your ad each time it's eligible to appear.
+- Cost per action (CPA): With the Conversion Optimizer tool, you bid using a maximum CPA, which is the most you're willing to pay for a customer performing a specified action on your website (such as a purchase or signup).
+Using historical information about your campaign, the Conversion Optimizer automatically finds the optimal CPC bid for your ad each time it's eligible to appear.
 You still pay per click, but you no longer need to adjust your bids manually to reach your CPA goals and can benefit from improved ROI.
 If your goal is to drive online transactions, this is the right choice for you.